PennLINC/FlywheelTools/Paper.md

-*May need to find an early location to define munging*

 # Methods

-Flywheel tools is a multiple purpose toolkit for interacting with the Flywheel platform.
+Flywheel Tools is a multiple purpose toolkit for interacting with the Flywheel platform.
 The toolkit allows users to follow a reproducible workflow for BIDS curation and audit of their data, that includes 1) inspection of sequences; 2) design of a curation heuristic; 3) heuristic testing and implementation; 3)